Activate Learning will be at Careers Fest 2019 tomorrow

 How do our students benefit businesses?

 Students today are our future thinkers, experimenters and navigators, they will enter on to a career pathway like no other that has previously existed.
 Students and early-career employees have a lot offer industry in navigating the challenges that are posed by political, social, technological and/ or cultural developments.
-Industry can get access to a pool of potential staff with a wide range of skills via our Employment Shop and Careers Team
+Industry can get access to a pool of potential staff with a wide range of skills via our Careers Team

 How important is it to work with business partners?